Hondurans vote for president as leftist contender vies to end conservative rule | Politics

 "We can't stay home.
 This is our moment.
 This is the moment to kick out the dictatorship," said Castro, mobbed by reporters just after voting in the town of Catacamas early on Sunday.
 "It's now or never."

 The candidate said she trusted that voters would report any problems they see and that international observers https://www.reuters.com/world/americas/honduras-parties-flag-fears-fraud-ahead-pivotal-vote-2021-11-27 would also help to ensure a fair vote.
-The election is the latest political flashpoint https://www.reuters.com/article/honduras-election/factbox-hondurans-head-to-polls-cartels-poverty-and-china-loom-idUSL4N2SE32S in Central America, a major source of U.S.-bound migrants and key transit point for drug trafficking, and where concerns over increasingly authoritarian governments have grown.
+The election is the latest political flashpoint https://www.reuters.com/article/honduras-election/factbox-hondurans-head-to-polls-cartels-poverty-and-china-loom-idUSL4N2SE32S in Central America, a major source of U.S.-bound migrants and key transit point for drug trafficking, and where concerns have grown over increasingly authoritarian governments.

-The vote also marks a point of diplomatic jostling https://www.reuters.com/markets/commodities/united-states-china-tussle-over-honduras-it-weighs-taiwan-ties-2021-11-26 between Beijing and Washington after Castro said she would open diplomatic relations with China, de-emphasizing ties with U.S.-backed Taiwan.
+The vote also has prompted diplomatic jostling https://www.reuters.com/markets/commodities/united-states-china-tussle-over-honduras-it-weighs-taiwan-ties-2021-11-26 between Beijing and Washington after Castro said she would open diplomatic relations with China, de-emphasizing ties with U.S.-backed Taiwan.
 Castro's main rival is the National Party's Nasry Asfura https://www.reuters.com/world/americas/honduran-ruling-party-hopeful-asfura-faces-uphill-climb-2021-11-26, a wealthy businessman and two-term mayor of the capital Tegucigalpa, who has tried to distance himself from the unpopular incumbent.
-He was expected to cast his ballot later in the capital.

-In Tegucigalpa, as polling stations opened up on a cool, sunny day, dozens of people could be seen lined up early at multiple locations.
-"I'm against all the corruption, poverty and drug-trafficking," said Jose Gonzalez, 27, a mechanic who was lined up outside his polling place and said he would cast his ballot for Castro, his young daughter standing next to him.
+In Tegucigalpa, dozens of people lined up early to cast ballots.
+"I'm against all the corruption, poverty and drug-trafficking," said Jose Gonzalez, 27, a mechanic who said he would vote for Castro.

-Widespread reports of irregularities provoked deadly protests claiming the lives of over two dozen people, but Hernandez's election win was ultimately rubber-stamped by allies on the electoral council.
 Days later, it was vouched for by the government of then-U.S. President Donald Trump.
+Alexa Sanchez, a 22-year-old medical student, lounged on a bench while listening to music on her headphones and said she reluctantly voted for Castro.

+"Honestly, it's not like there were such good options," she said.
+Sanchez added she would not be surprised by violence after a vote that she did not expect to be clean.
+"Probably the National Party wins again ... everything is already arranged."

-HARD CAMPAIGN A large number of national and international election observers are set to monitor Sunday's voting, including an 80-person delegation from the Washington-based Organization of American States led by former Costa Rican President Luis Guillermo Solis.
+HARD CAMPAIGN Numerous national and international election observers monitored Sunday's voting, including the European Union's 68-member observer mission.

-"The voice of the Honduran people must be respected and the process must not lead to acts of violence," Solis told Reuters.
-Honduras is one of the world's most violent countries, although homicide rates recently have dipped.
+Political violence has already claimed more than 30 lives this year, including local candidates and activists across all major parties.
+Even beyond campaign season, Honduras is among the world's most violent countries, although homicide rates recently have dipped.

-In addition to the presidential race, voters are also deciding the composition of the country's 128-member unicameral Congress, plus officials for some 300 local governments.
+In addition to the presidential race, representing more than a dozen parties, voters are also deciding the composition of the country's 128-member unicameral Congress, plus officials for some 300 local governments.
 In Tegucigalpa's working-class Kennedy neighborhood, 56-year-old accountant Jose, who declined to give his surname, said he would stick with the ruling party.

 "I have hope Tito Asfura can change everything," he said, using the mayor's nickname.
 "Look, here the corruption is in all the governments."